 Do you have a great idea for implementing a MBTP lesson?
 Maybe you watched a video, read a book, found a website, visited a museum or want to share a picture of your child's projects.
 Now you can share your great ideas with other parents.
 You can share web links, describe what you have done, or even upload pictures.

 Me on the Map flip book - posted from Lancaster, CA

 In addition to the activities we made map flip books.
 My daughter drew pictures of our house and we printed pictures of our neighborhood, city, state, country, continent, and world and tied them all together.
 It has served as a fun reminder and she was able to retain the concept quite easily.

 In addition we looked broke down a large cardboard box and drew a map of our neighborhood that they can "drive their cars around on.

-Creating a map with the cat in the hat - posted from Bryan, TX
+Creating a map with the cat in the hat - posted from Portland, OR

 The Math Idea